Home > Products > Rapeseed Oil Production Line for High Yield & Low Residual Oil | QIE

 Product Details

-Pretreatment directly impacts oil yield and quality.
-Core steps include:
+The effectiveness of pretreatment directly affects the oil yield and oil quality.
+The core steps include:

-• Hot Pressing Process: Cooked flakes are fed into a screw press for extraction under high temperature and pressure.
-Features higher oil yield and rich oil aroma, but high temperatures may cause some nutrient loss.
+• Hot pressing process: The steamed and roasted raw material is fed into a screw press and pressed under high temperature and pressure.
+It is characterized by a high oil yield and rich oil aroma, but the high temperature may cause some nutrient loss.

-• Cold Pressing Process: Cleaned rapeseed is directly pressed by a screw press or dedicated cold press at lower temperatures (e.g., 60-70°C) without heat treatment or only with low-temperature conditioning.
-Better retains natural nutrients like vitamin E, sterols and polyphenols, producing oil with light color and fresh flavor.
+• Cold pressing process: After cleaning, rapeseed is pressed directly by a screw oil press or a special cold press at a relatively low temperature (e.g., 60-70℃) without heat treatment or only after low-temperature conditioning.
+This process better preserves natural nutrients such as vitamin E, sterols, and polyphenols, resulting in a lighter-colored oil with a refreshing flavor.

-For maximum oil yield, large-scale production often uses the "pre-press + solvent extraction" method:
+To achieve high oil yield, large-scale production often employs the "pre-pressing-extraction" method:

-• Pre-Pressing: Cooked flakes are first pre-pressed by a screw press to extract most of the oil, yielding a pre-pressed cake with residual oil content of approximately 12%-18%.
+• Pre-pressing: The steamed and roasted raw material is first pre-pressed by a screw oil press to extract most of the oil, resulting in pre-pressed cake (with a residual oil content of about 12%-18%).

-• Extraction: Pre-pressed cake is fed into extractors (rotary, annular, or drag-chain type) and soaked with solvents like n-hexane to dissolve residual oil.
+• Leaching: The pre-pressed cake is fed into an extractor (horizontal, ring, or drag chain type) and soaked in solvents such as n-hexane to dissolve residual oils.

-• Solvent Recovery: The oil-solvent miscella is heated via evaporators and stripping towers to separate the solvent and obtain crude extracted oil.
-Solvent vapors are condensed and recycled.
-Wet meal is desolventized in a DTDC desolventizer to produce finished meal.
+• Solvent recovery: The oil-containing mixed oil is heated in an evaporator and stripping tower to separate the solvent and obtain crude oil.
+The solvent vapor is condensed and recycled.
+The wet meal is then desolventized by a solvent descrambling unit (DTDC) to obtain the finished meal.

-• Solvent Consumption: ≈ 1.5 kg/t (very low consumption, high economic efficiency)
+• Solvent consumption per ton: ≈ 1.5 kg/t (extremely low consumption, high economic efficiency)

-• System Recovery Rate: ≥ 99.5% (safe and environmentally friendly)
+• System recycling rate: ≥ 99.5% (safe and environmentally friendly)

 4. 🧪 Refining Section

-• Degumming: Heated crude oil is treated with water or dilute acid to remove gum-soluble impurities such as phospholipids via hydration or acid refining.
+• Degumming: After heating the crude oil, water or dilute acid is added to remove phospholipids and other colloidal impurities through hydration or acid refining.

-• Deacidification: Food-grade sodium hydroxide solution is added, or physical distillation is applied, to neutralize and remove free fatty acids.
+• Deacidification: Add food-grade sodium hydroxide solution to the oil or neutralize and remove free fatty acids through physical distillation.

-• Bleaching: Activated bleaching earth or activated carbon is added in a bleaching tower to adsorb pigments (e.g., chlorophyll), residual soapstock and trace contaminants.
+• Decolorization: Activated clay or activated carbon is added to the decolorization tower to adsorb pigments (such as chlorophyll), residual soap residue, and trace contaminants in the oil.

-• Deodorization: Under high temperature (220-240°C) and high vacuum, effectively removes odor-causing substances and peroxides, significantly improving the oil's smoke point and oxidative stability, achieving "zero trans fatty acids" and "zero glycidyl esters" standards.
+• Deodorization: Under high temperature and high vacuum conditions of 220-240℃, it efficiently removes odor substances and peroxides from oils, significantly improves the smoke point and oxidative stability of oils, and achieves the standards of "zero trans fatty acids" and "zero glycidyl esters".

-Hot Pressing Process High-temperature cooking, rich aroma Traditional full-bodied flavor Home cooking and catering where flavor is prioritized
+Hot pressing process High-temperature steaming and stir-frying produce a rich aroma.
+Traditional rich flavor Home cooking and catering industry that emphasize flavor

-Cold Pressing Process Low-temperature pressing, nutrient retention Retains natural nutrients, light color High-end nutritional and healthy oil market
+Cold pressing process Low-temperature pressing preserves nutrients Retains natural nutrients, light in color High-end nutritional and health oil market

-Pre-Press + Solvent Extraction Process High oil yield, cost-effective and efficient Clear cost advantage, large output Large-scale industrial production, mass consumer market
+Pre-pressing-leaching process High oil yield, economical and efficient Significant cost advantage and large production volume Large-scale industrial production, mass consumer market

 Send us a message